yezyilomo/simple-react-state/README.md

 # simple-react-state
-Simple react state manager based on react hooks and react-redux. **simple-react-state** makes working with both local and global react states completely painless it also works pretty well with nested states.
+A simple react state manager based on react hooks and react-redux which makes working with both local and global states completely painless it also works pretty well with nested states.

 ## Installing
 ```